NeuroCompLab-psu/SpikingBERT/README.md

 SpikingBERT
 ========
-SpikingBERT is a Spiking variant of BERT based encoder-only language model architecture.
-Both internal layer and prediction layer Knowledge Distillation (KD) is performed to improve model performance.
-Moreover, KD is performed on both general data (pre-training phase) as well as task-specific KD (i.e. for finetuning).
+SpikingBERT is a Spiking variant of BERT-based encoder-only language model (LM).
+We use a unique training approach namely, Implicit Differentiation at Equilibrium, which helps us to (a) overcome the non-differentiability issues faced during training SNNs (b) train a deep scalable architecture with drastically reduced memory overrhead.
+We leverage the convergence of the average spiking rate (ASR) across individual neuronal layers, as outlined in the paper, to employ Implicit Differentiation at Equilibrium (i.e. at the final converged state) for training, instead of the computationally intensive Backpropagation Through Time (BPTT) method.
+Since training LMs from scratch is an expensive operation we leverage a novel ANN-SNN Knowledge Distillation framework, thereby making efficient use of techniques such as knowledge transfer and model compression.
+Both internal layer and prediction layer KD is performed to improve model performance as described in the paper.
+Moreover, KD is performed on both general data (pre-training phase) as well as task-specific data (i.e. for finetuning).
 SpikingBERT being a spiking architecture allows for dynamic tradeoff of energy/power consumption and accuracy of the model.
 Moreover, the KD techniques deployed allows to reduce number of model parameters.

 This code implements the methodology described in the paper titled: "SpikingBERT: Distilling BERT to Train Spiking Language Models Using Implicit
 Differentiation".